Jeff Gitelman

-Jeffrey Gitelman (born February 5, 1982) is a Grammy-nominated record producer, musician and songwriter from Chișinău, Moldova.
-He is known for his work with the band The Stepkids, which formed in 2010.
+Jeff "Gitty" Gitelman (born February 5, 1982) is a record producer, musician and songwriter from Chișinău, Moldova.
+He is known for his work with the band the Stepkids, which formed in 2010.
 He is also known for his composition, production, and instrumentation for J. Cole, H.E.R., Jennifer Lopez, Mac Miller and Anderson .Paak.
 He was nominated for a Grammy Award for Album of the Year for his work on H.E.R.'s 2019 album I Used to Know Her.

 Early life

 Jeff Gitelman was born on February 5, 1982, to a Jewish family in Soviet-ruled Moldavia.
 He and his family emigrated from Chișinău, Moldova in 1991 and moved to New Haven, Connecticut.
 His interest in music developed in his early childhood when he found a guitar in a trash can and his father fixed it for him.
 He subsequently learned how to speak English through listening to and learning how to play Western music, notably The Beatles.